© 2026 KPCW

 Summit County has asked for Kouri Richins to pay back $1.4 million in legal defense costs and $1.4 million in life insurance she collected after her husband’s death.

-Mrazik will decide on how much, if anything, she’ll need to repay, at a hearing July 31.
+Mrazik is scheduled to decide on how much, if anything, she’ll need to repay, at a hearing July 31.

 See complete coverage of the Kouri Richins case here, and a recap of the trial here.